-- Have the children help with setting up or cleaning up of the table.
-This instills that we all have a responsibility to the family and promotes teamwork.
+- Have the children help with setting up or cleaning up the table.
+This instills that we all have a responsibility to the family and promote teamwork.

-- Allow children to assist with the preparation (cooking) of the meal (I love this one for all of the life skills that will be learned).
+- Allow children to assist with meal preparation (cooking) (I love this one for all of the life skills that will be learned).

 - Have the children wash and put away dishes.

 - Take turns asking about each other’s day.
-This give everyone a chance to talk, vent, share stories while it gives everyone else a chance to listen (another great one as we can model a winning behavior).
+This gives everyone a chance to talk, vent, and share stories while giving everyone else a chance to listen (another great one as we can model a winning behavior).

 Every family dynamic is different.
-What I enjoyed about the data and research was that it didn’t really matter how you had your family dinner.
-What mattered most was that it was happening on a consistent basis.
+I enjoyed the data and research because it didn’t really matter how you had your family dinner.
+What mattered most was that it was happening consistently.
 With this in mind, experiment and have fun.
 Different things will work for different homes.
 In a world of over scheduling, family dinner is the perfect opportunity to bring everyone together and demonstrate that family does come first!